7 Times Obamacare Escaped the Death Panel

 "We're going to be living with Obamacare for the foreseeable future," Republican House Speaker Paul Ryan said.

-For as long as it's been place, the bill has faced challenges from political opponents.
+For as long as it's been in place, the bill has faced challenges by political opponents.
 Here's a look at the other times the health care law survived a near-death experience:

 2010: Massachusetts Sen. Scott Brown is elected